 The new EU MDR is more extensive and stringent than its predecessor, the Medical Devices Directive (MDD).
 It covers a wider range of products, including some that were not previously classified as medical devices.
 The MDR also establishes more rigorous clinical and post-market surveillance requirements, demanding manufacturers to demonstrate a higher level of evidence regarding their device’s safety and performance.

-Sujet a lire : What Strategies Can UK Fashion Retailers Use to Navigate Post-Pandemic Consumer Behaviors?
+A lire aussi : What Strategies Can UK Fashion Retailers Use to Navigate Post-Pandemic Consumer Behaviors?

 For UK manufacturers, the journey towards conformity with the MDR is further complicated by Brexit.
 Following the end of the transition period, the UK has implemented its own regulatory system for medical devices, known as the UKCA (UK Conformity Assessed) marking.
 This system applies to Great Britain (England, Scotland, and Wales), while Northern Ireland continues to follow the EU’s rules.